aks861999/Spotify-Sequential-Recommendation-System/README.md

 ## Future Work

 **Sequence-aware query encoding:**
-Replace the single-anchor lookup (`seq[-1]`) with a weighted average of all tracks in the input sequence — or use an attention mechanism to dynamically weight which tracks in the history are most predictive.
+Replace the single-anchor lookup (`seq[-1]`) with a weighted average of all tracks in the input sequence, or use an attention mechanism to dynamically weight which tracks in the history are most predictive.

 **Temporal modelling:**
 Incorporate the order of tracks within a playlist using positional encodings or recurrent architectures (GRU, Transformer).
 The current model treats playlists as sets; strict ordering is unused.